 - Do they value people of culture and learning, whether they be Vajjian or not?
 Are they open to such influences from abroad?

-It was in this same spirit that Nichiren issued his famous treatise, the "Rissho Ankoku Ron," in 1260, directed at the highest authorities in Japan at that time, admonishing them for remaining “deaf to the cries of the people."
-17 From that time, Nichiren’s life was a series of unending, often life-threatening persecutions.
+It was in this same spirit that Nichiren issued his famous treatise, “On Establishing the Correct Teaching for the Peace of the Land,” in 1260, directed at the highest authorities in Japan at that time, admonishing them for remaining “deaf to the cries of the people.”
+From that time, Nichiren’s life was a series of unending, often life-threatening persecutions.

 I am further confident that these declarations of soaring human dignity will resound strongly and deeply in the hearts of world citizens as they create the global civilization of the twenty-first century.

-During the Second World War, Tsunesaburo Makiguchi, founder and first president of the Soka Kyoiku Gakkai (Value Creating Education Society) engaged in a spirited confrontation with the military authorities of Japan.
-Even in prison, and until his death there at age seventy-three, he pursued principled debate, leading several among those who had judged and jailed him to appreciate and even take faith in Buddhism.
+During World War II, Tsunesaburo Makiguchi, founder and first president of the Soka Kyoiku Gakkai (Society for Value-Creating Education) engaged in a spirited confrontation with the militarist authorities of Japan.
+Even in prison, and until his death there at age seventy-three, he pursued principled debate, leading those who judged and jailed him toward the teachings of Buddhism.